 This policy applies to all SFCC students.

-- If a student violates the Student Code of Conduct or any other SFCC policy, he or she is subject to corrective or disciplinary ac
+- If a student violates SFCC Policy 2-1 Student Code of Conduct or any other SFCC policy, they are subject to corrective or disciplinary action.

-- removal from class or campus, or other SFCC teaching locations;
+- Removal from class or campus, or other SFCC locations;

 - Disciplinary action may be appealed by requesting a hearing before a College Hearing Panel.
 The final determination of such appeal is made by the Vice President for Academic and Student Affairs.